• It's not what you eat. It's what you eat and when you eat it.

 |

-hypothalamus gland.
-This gland resides above the brain stem, at the base of the brain.
+hypothalamus.1 This structure resides above the brain stem, at the base of the brain.2

 The hypothalamus controls time-related body functions such as body temperature,